bhindawas bird sanctuary

 The best time to visit Bhindawas is between November and February when the weather is cold and the maximum number of migratory birds can be spotted.

-Have you been to Bhindawas wildlife sanctuary?
+Have you been to Bhindawas Wildlife Sanctuary?
 Or have you heard of it before?

 Also Read: and Delhi to Barog, Two More Day Weekend Trips